jgoizueta/flt/README.txt

 (share code with DecNum.)
 This libray now includes also extension to Float and BigDecimal and Tolerance (a floating-point tolerances system).

-An binary floating point class would have different applications from DecNum (its error propoerties would be different).
+A binary floating point class would have different applications from DecNum (its error propoerties would be different).
 It could also be used to add precise arithmetic to float-formats.